 Fortunately polar bears and humans rarely come into contact.
 These bears live in the arctic circle and spend most of their time on the ice.
 They like hunting for seals or finding other polar bears to have bear cubs with.

 There’s so much to learn about these brilliant bears!
 These ten fascinating facts are even cooler than the ice they live on!

+How much does a polar bear weight?
 Polar bears are one of the largest bear species on the planet!
-An adult male can weigh up to 600 kilograms (and be up to 3 metres tall when standing on its hind legs)!
+An adult male polar bear can weigh up to 600 kilograms (and be up to 3 metres tall when standing on its hind legs)!
 That’s one big bear!

 These arctic bears are born on land but will spend the majority of their lives on ice.
 They roam around on arctic ice looking for seals to eat.
 They hunt the seals by waiting beside holes in the ice where seals resurface for air.
 It makes sense for the bears to spend time on the ice because it’s where their favourite food is.